 Are there other ways to remove earwax?

-In most cases, using peroxide in ear will help.
+In most cases, using hydrogen peroxide will help.

 But if eardrops or hydrogen peroxide is not doing the job, you can also try ear syringe to irrigate your ear.

 Ear syringe products can be found online, but also in your local drugstore.

 Make sure to follow instructions on the ear syringe product clearly.

 If you are not sure about the instructions, consult with your physician.

 One of the common misconceptions regarding earwax is that cotton swabs, paperclips, or hairpins can clear the ear.

 Sticking foreign objects in your ear can only push the earwax further in the ear and even damage the canal and eardrum.

 There are a lot of questions regarding the safety of hydrogen peroxide 5.

 But whether hydrogen peroxide can be damaging or not, usually, the answer is no.